 Upon successful completion, students will have the knowledge and skills to:

-- Understand different empirical and theoretical approaches to the analysis violence and political order
+- Understand different empirical and theoretical approaches to the analysis of state formation and contested political orders

-- Develop appropriate conceptual, theoretical, and empirical research methods from political science, political sociology, and political theory;
+- Develop appropriate conceptual, theoretical, and empirical research methods from political science, political economy, political sociology, and political anthropology

-- Apply the principals of good research design in developing their own research.
+- Apply the principles of good research design in developing their own research

-- Communicate knowledgeably on range of topics within the area of violence and political order.
+- Communicate knowledgeably on a range of topics within the area of state formation and contested political orders

 - 1. Critical Discussion (10) [LO 1,5]

 - 2. Reading response papers (40) [LO 1,2,3]

 - 3. Research Proposal/Paper (50) [LO 3,4,5]